Moving home mortgages

 You can use the Halifax Conveyancing Service to compare quotes from our approved panel of up to 200 conveyancing professionals.
 You can review the quotes and choose a conveyancer based on what matters most to you - the price, the firm's service rating or their location.

-Alternatively, you can appoint your own conveyancer, or your Halifax Mortgage Adviser arrange one during your mortgage appointment, using the Halifax Conveyancing Service.
+Alternatively, you can appoint your own conveyancer, or your Halifax Mortgage Adviser can arrange one during your mortgage appointment, using the Halifax Conveyancing Service.

 All conveyancers instructed through the Halifax Conveyancing Service offer a 'no completion, no legal fee' guarantee, so you'll have nothing to pay for the legal work done if the purchase falls through.